defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

     - Observability
     - Storage
     - Security
+    - UDS
 - Set defaults based on Impact Level using overrides from a base.
 - Allow for config defaults to be selected from criteria such as impact level from the global context.
+- Organize locals for context based configs into separate file such that CODEOWNERS can be use to keep SME's in the loop.
 - [Prefer single objects over multiple simple inputs for related configuration](https://docs.cloudposse.com/best-practices/terraform/#prefer-a-single-object-over-multiple-simple-inputs-for-related-configuration)
 - Don't mix secrets with non-secrets to aid in troubleshoot.
 Mixing will mask non-secret data in deployment output.